The post office has a nice Post Office Prices PDFPricelist PDF that details its postage and packaging fees and other services.

 Burger King Medium Meal - Double Whopper: 1,599 HUF (£4.26).
 Medium Fries 1 HUF.
 Medium Ginger Ale 120 HUF (32p).

-Below is a breakdown of the monthly maintenance fees I pay for my apartment in Szeged, Hungary (in 2016).
+Below is a breakdown of the monthly maintenance fees I pay for my apartment in Szeged, Hungary.
 29,699 HUF (£74.24) in total, without adding Gas, Electric and Digi TV costs yet.
 With Gas, Electric and Digi TV costs I normally pay around 38,869 HUF (£97.17) per month.

 The costs should give you a general idea of average bills plus what to charge a tenant, as a tenant normally pays the rent plus all bills when you rent out your whole property to them.
 Any renovation fees might be considered yours though!